Your Educentric Team

 Barbara Vrana

-Barbara strongly believes a strong education is a catalyst for transforming lives and has spent over 30 years working in K-12 schools in Texas and across the nation to increase student learning and performance.
-Her passion for excellence has taken her from her beginnings in Humanities classrooms to district leadership and Professional Learning.
-Understanding the power of active, hands-on learning, she enjoys both creating and delivering learning experiences focused on the needs of the learner, whether adult or student.
-A strong belief that learning is truly an active pursuit, not a passive one, guides her ongoing work.
-As the Lead Launch Facilitator for Educentric, Barbara is now fortunate to work across the United States guiding campus and district teams of educational leaders in two day breakthrough change workshops based on the latest research in education, business, and psychology.
-Barbara holds a B.B.A. in Marketing from the University of North Texas and an M.Ed. in Teacher Leadership from Lamar University.
+Barbara Vrana has spent more than 30 years working in K-12 schools across Texas and the nation to increase student learning and performance.
+Her career spans classroom teaching, district leadership, and professional learning design — grounded in the belief that learning is an active pursuit, not a passive one.
+As Educentric's Lead Launch Facilitator, Barbara guides campus and district leadership teams through two-day breakthrough change workshops drawn from the latest research in education, business, and psychology.
+She holds a B.B.A. in Marketing from the University of North Texas and an M.Ed. in Teacher Leadership from Lamar University.
+Her work is defined by a commitment to creating hands-on learning experiences that move schools toward measurable improvement.

 Lead Navigator